icrobotics-team167/2024_Crescendo/README.md

 Code written by [FIRST Robotics Competition Team 167, Children of the Corn](https://github.com/icrobotics-team167) for the 2024 FRC season.

 AdvantageKit's "log literally everything" approach is used here, to allow for extremely robust debugging and simulations.
-In addition, it also has capabilities for high frequency odometry and vision-based pose estimation, giving it high confidence in knowing where the robot is on the field at all times.
+In addition, it supports high frequency odometry and vision-based pose estimation, giving it high confidence in knowing where the robot is on the field at all times.

 ## License